Anti-Inflammatory Diet Plan →

 • dark chocolate chips

-• gluten free chocolate cupcakes
+• vegan chocolate cupcakes

 • 1 bag of green grapes + diced cheddar cheese on skewers